OfficeDev/microsoft-teams-sample-auth-node/README.md

 ### Security notes
+* The verification code mechanism prevents a potential ["man in the middle" attack](https://hueniverse.com/explaining-the-oauth-session-fixation-attack-aa759250a0e7) by requiring evidence that the user who authorized the bot in the browser is the same person as the user who is chatting with the bot. **Don't** remove the need for a verification code without understanding what it is protecting against, and weighing the risk against your use case and threat model.
-* Do not use the `signin/verifyState` message to pass sensitive data (e.g., access tokens) directly to your bot in plaintext.
+* Don't use the `signin/verifyState` message to pass sensitive data (e.g., access tokens) directly to your bot in plaintext.
 The `state` value should not be usable without additional information that's available only to your bot.
 * The Teams app sends the `signin/verifyState` invoke message in a way that's equivalent to the user typing a message to your bot.
 This means that although the user information in the message is not falsifiable, a malicious user **can** tamper with the payload, or send additional invoke messages that were not initiated by your app.
 * Store your users’ access tokens in such a way that they are encrypted at rest, especially if you are also storing refresh tokens.
 Consider, based on your use case and threat model, how often to rotate the encryption key.
 (The sample uses an in-memory store for simplicity; do not do this in your production app!)
 * If you are using OAuth, remember that the `state` parameter in the authentication request must contain a unique session token to prevent request forgery attacks.
 The sample uses a randomly-generated GUID.